unlink(2) | System Calls Manual | unlink(2) |

 POSIX.1-2008.

 On older kernels where unlinkat() is unavailable, the glibc wrapper function falls back to the use of unlink() or rmdir(2).
-When pathname is a relative pathname, glibc constructs a pathname based on the symbolic link in /proc/self/fd that corresponds to the dirfd argument.
+When path is relative, glibc constructs a pathname based on the symbolic link in /proc/self/fd that corresponds to the dirfd argument.

 Infelicities in the protocol underlying NFS can cause the unexpected disappearance of files which are still being used.